CateSchool/Graph-Lab/README.md

 Follow the steps outlined [here](Notes/4-Implementation.md) to implement Dijkstra's algorithm and complete the Cate Map App.
 #### III.
 Submitting Work
 When you are done, you should have:
-1. **Written answers** to questions, which you can submit via email to Ms. deBB.
+1. Written answers to questions, which you can submit via email to Ms. deBB.
-2. **A working app**.
+2. A working app.
 Submit the code by pushing your forked repo to GitHub.